 - Haute couture collections, in particular, take this Up to Eleven.

 - Very long hemmed wedding gowns that are easy to trip over.

 - Low-rise jeans, backless tops and many types of shoes can only be worn properly by a select few.
 They never sit right and look awful on most people.

 - Togas.
-They were very restricting and the wearers had to constantly hold them up with one hand.
+They were restricting, hot in the Italian sun, and the wearers had to constantly hold them up with one hand.
 The Senate eventually had to pass a law making it illegal for citizens not to wear them in the Forum, because they helped to stop assassination attempts.

 - The need to constantly hold them up is a matter of them being wrapped in a bad way.
 The wrapping styles used earlier in the Roman period were generally more practical than those used later, and some even provided a convenient loop that could be pulled up over the head to help keep the rain off.
 Some of the later ones get quite silly.
 The dominant clothing of the following period (tunics and dresses) can be plausibly seen as the direct descendant of Roman underwear.

 - Any Navy junior enlisted man will tell you that the Dress Blue uniform◊ note is, despite the traditions of practicality that it originates from during the age of sail, the most impractical uniform they will ever wear.
 Mostly because it only uses technology available in the age of sail.
 During which zippers did not exist.
 In some navies, it's literally impossible to get into without assistance.

 - Cracked pointed out why superhero costumes are this in real life.

 - The fashion sensibilities Goth, Cyber Punk and Steam Punk subcultures (and various overlaps like Cyber Goths) can come off this way, sometimes reaching the point where the wearer no longer looks human.
 They are also very heavy on the Awesome, but Impractical side.